TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 ## Rapid Draw
 **Category:** Weapon attack
 **Execution Time:** Rapid action
-**Cost:** 3 stamina
+**Cost:** 2 stamina
 **Requirements:**
 	Any bow.
 	You hit with a bow this turn.
 **Effect**
 	(Projectile)
 	You can shoot with this bow again, as a rapid action.
+This attack deals half damage.